LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-20.md

 ## 4. Compile the contract

+Please double-check that the compiler version of the Remix IDE is matching  with the compiler version mentioned in the smart contract: `pragma solidity ^0.8.28;`.

 Press the green play button at the top to compile the contract.

 ## 5. Deploy the contract